nerdfiles/periodic-table-of-information/docs/images/architecture-internal.md

 For our purposes we are absorbing the standards of the Web of Trust directly into our assessment of Hypermedia Factors.
-For instance, when we talk of a
-<foaf:Person> with <PubKey> we are also potentially talking about a [Person](https://schema.org/Person)
-of a public domain ontology.
+For instance, when we talk of a `<foaf:Person>` with `<PubKey>` we are also potentially talking about a [Person][P] of a public domain ontology.
 Our use of the term "Web of Trust" is not accidental or unintentional.
 Our effort is exactly to bridge WoT relations and events with Actions as they transpire on the web; more importantly, such actions bear direct consequences on the internal activities of peer-2-peer networks which might be supported by distributed cryptographic ledger technologies and blockchain technologies in terms of linking to public key signature events or linking to endorsement resources.
-The narration layer may very well link to a public key which corresponds to an identity (Ai) which might be scattered throughout web documents that are transactional in nature (are the result of transmedia factors).
+The narration layer may very well link to a public key which corresponds to an identity (`Ai`) which might be scattered throughout web documents that are transactional in nature (are the result of transmedia factors).

 ### Context Layer